Uzezi93/uzezi_okinedo.github.io/README.md

-# Welcome to my personal website!
+# Welcome to my Personal Website!

 I am a Ph.D. candidate in the department of Biology at UMass Boston and my research focuses on the evolutionary genomics of economically important plants.